1. Locally grown food tastes better.

 When you buy direct from the farmer, you are re-establishing a time-honored connection between the eater and the grower.
-Knowing the farmers gives you insight into the seasons, the weather and the miracle of raising food.
+Knowing the farmer gives you insight into the seasons, the weather, and the miracle of raising food.
 In many cases, it gives you access to a farm where your children and grandchildren can go to learn about nature and agriculture.
 Relationships built on understanding and trust can thrive.

 6. Local food preserves open space.

 As the value of direct-marketed fruits and vegetables increases, selling farmland for development becomes less likely.
 You have probably enjoyed driving out into the country and appreciated the lush fields of crops, the meadows full of wildflowers, the picturesque red barns.
 That landscape will survive only as long as farms are financially viable.
 When you buy locally grown food, you are doing something proactive about preserving the agricultural landscape.

 7. Local food keeps your taxes in check.

 Farms contribute more in taxes than they require in services, whereas suburban development often costs more than it generates in taxes.
 On average, for every $1 in revenue raised by residential development, governments must spend $1.17 on services, thus requiring higher taxes of all taxpayers.
 For each dollar of revenue raised by a farm, forest, or open space, governments spend 34 cents on services.

 8. Local food supports a clean environment and benefits wildlife.